maddybartlett/Thesis_Notebooks/Chapter2_WhatCanYouSee/README.md

   - The analysis script
   - A script for collating the individual csv files into a single file to be used in the analysis
   - Scripts for using the krippendorff's alpha analysis and other tools (utils) which are called in the Analysis script

-# Data/Input. <br>
-Contains:
-  - The collated csv file containing anonymised data from all participants